seriousben/seriousben.com/content/tldr/ask-hn-first-month-job-anxiety-am-i-actually-an-impostor.md

 ### TLDR

-Lots good advice in the HN thread.
+Lots of good advice in the HN thread.

 [Read more](https://news.ycombinator.com/item?id=18257767)